 - 13. If any part of a defending player is in in-goal, that player is considered to be in in-goal, provided they are not also in touch or on or over the dead-ball line. - 14.
-If a player who is in in-goal picks up a stationary ball within the field of play, that player has taken the ball into in-goal. - 15.
-If a player who is in in-goal picks up a moving ball within the field of play, that player has not taken the ball into in-goal. - 16.
-If a player who is on or beyond the dead-ball line or who is in touch-in-goal, picks up a stationary ball within in-goal, that player is deemed to have made the ball dead. - 17.
-If a player who is on or beyond the dead-ball line or who is in touch-in-goal, picks up a moving ball within in-goal, that player is not deemed to have made the ball dead.
+If a player, who is in in-goal, catches or picks up a ball that is still in the field of play, that player has taken the ball into in-goal. - 15.
+If a player who is on or beyond the dead-ball-line, or who is in touch-in-goal, catches or picks up a ball within in-goal, that player has made the ball dead.